Borknagar

 Borknagar is a Norwegian progressive metal band with black metal and folk influences.
-It was founded in Bergen in 1995 by Øystein Garnes Brun primarily as a black metal band before later switching to a more melodic and progressive style.
-Borknagar's lyrics often deal with philosophy, paganism, nature and the cosmos.
+It was founded in Bergen in 1995 by Øystein Garnes Brun as a black metal band before switching to a melodic and progressive style.
+Borknagar's lyrics deal with philosophy, paganism, nature and the cosmos.
 The band has released twelve studio albums.

 History

-Borknagar was founded by Øystein Brun, then a member of the Norwegian death metal band Molested, when he became tired of the brutal aspects of the band's music. Øystein formed Borknagar to explore a more melodic outlet of expression, inspired by the burgeoning black metal movement Norway was experiencing and looking to push the boundaries of what was considered "traditional" black metal music.
-He wrote all of the music and lyrics and gathered together an all-star group of black metal musicians to play in his band, such as Infernus of Gorgoroth, Grim of Immortal and Gorgoroth and Ivar Bjørnson of Enslaved.
+Borknagar was founded by Øystein Brun.
+Then a member of Norwegian death metal band Molested, he tired of the band's brutal aspects.
+Brun formed Borknagar as a more melodic outlet, inspired by Norwegian black metal movement and looking to push the boundaries of "traditional" black metal music.
+He wrote the music and lyrics and assembled an all-star group of black metal musicians, such as Infernus of Gorgoroth, Grim of Immortal and Gorgoroth and Ivar Bjørnson of Enslaved.
 When Garm of Ulver, Head Control System and Arcturus joined the project, it brought the band immediate attention.
-The band never even recorded a demo; they simply asked for a record contract on Malicious Records and were granted their request based on the strength of this lineup.
-Borknagar's music instantly gained fans and received positive press attention.
+The band never recorded a demo.
+They asked for and received a record contract on Malicious Records on the strength of the lineup.
+Borknagar gained fans and received positive press attention.
 In 1999, Grim died.
-He was replaced by Justin Greaves who left shortly after to be replaced by Asgeir Mickelson.
+He was replaced with Justin Greaves, who left shortly after to be replaced with Asgeir Mickelson.

-Borknagar has released twelve albums to date.
-Their self-titled debut album features lyrics solely in Norwegian; all subsequent albums have featured lyrics written in English exclusively (however, The Olden Domain featured an instrumental track titled in Norwegian).
-Aside from Brun's lyrical contributions, the band has featured lyrics by other members as well: ICS Vortex from Arcturus and ex-Dimmu Borgir, drummer Asgeir Mickelson, keyboardist Lars Nedland and by vocalist Vintersorg from Otyg and his eponymous band.
+Borknagar has released twelve albums.
+Their self-titled debut album features Norwegian lyrics.
+Subsequent albums have featured English lyrics.
+The Olden Domain featured an instrumental track titled in Norwegian.
+Aside from Brun's lyrics, the band has featured lyrics by ICS Vortex from Arcturus and ex-Dimmu Borgir, drummer Asgeir Mickelson, keyboardist Lars Nedland and by vocalist Vintersorg from Otyg and his eponymous band.
 Bassist Jan Erik Tiwaz (a.k.a.
-Tyr) wrote the song 'The View of Everlast'.
-Borknagar has toured with various bands including Emperor, Peccatum, In Flames, Morbid Angel and Cradle of Filth.
+Tyr) wrote the song "The View of Everlast".
+Borknagar has toured with bands including Emperor, Peccatum, In Flames, Morbid Angel and Cradle of Filth.

-Borknagar released a lighter album, Origin, which is "an acoustic effort based entirely on the epic and progressive aspect of the band", according to Øystein G. Brun's statement on heavy metal website Blabbermouth.net.
+Borknagar released a lighter album, Origin, which is "an acoustic effort based entirely on the epic and progressive aspect of the band", according to Brun's statement on heavy metal website Blabbermouth.net.